Steer-by-wire

 Steer-by-wire, in the context of the automotive industry, is a technology or system that allows steering some or all of a vehicle's wheels without a steering column that turns the direction of those wheels mechanically.
 It is different from electric power steering or power-assist, as those systems still rely on the steering column to transfer some steering torque to the wheels.
 It is often associated with other drive by wire technologies.

 A vehicle with a steer-by-wire system may be manually controlled by a driver through a steering wheel, a yoke, or any other controller which is connected to one or more electronic control units, which uses the input to control steering actuators that turn the wheels side-to-side, steering the vehicle.
 The steering wheel or yoke may be equipped with haptic feedback to simulate road feel and wheel resistance, and change depending on the vehicle speed or customizable settings.

 The safety of drive-by-wire systems is often ensured through redundancy, for example through redundant input sensors, redundant vehicle communication networks and power grids, redundant steering actuators per wheel, and fail-operational steering.
 If steering fails for one or even two wheels, the system can compensate with torque vectoring using the other available wheels.

+Architecture and service considerations

+Steer-by-wire systems can be divided into designs that retain a mechanical fallback and designs that remove the mechanical steering link entirely.
+Systems with a fallback connection may use electronic steering control during normal operation while retaining a clutch or other mechanism that can reconnect the steering wheel to the rack during a fault.
+No-column systems depend more directly on redundant sensors, controllers, power supplies, communication paths, and road-wheel actuators because there is no continuous mechanical path between the driver control and the steered wheels.

+A typical system may include a steering angle sensor, a steering wheel or yoke feedback motor, one or more electronic control units, road-wheel actuators, and redundant electrical or data links.
+Because steering feel is generated electronically, the system can vary steering ratio, effort, and self-centering behavior by speed or driving mode.
+Service work that affects steering geometry, suspension alignment, steering actuators, or related sensors may require calibration or diagnostic checks before the system operates as intended.